odoo/documentation/accounting/overview/main_concepts/terminologies.rst

    Fixed Assets

      Property owned by the company, usually with a useful life greater than one reporting period.
-Odoo Asset management is used to manage the depreciation / amortization of the asset over the time.
+Twenty20 Asset management is used to manage the depreciation / amortization of the asset over the time.
 Typical examples would be capital equipment, vehicles, and real estate.